-2016/17 Annual Report
+2017/18 Annual Report

 The Accreditation Committee advises the Law Society’s Council on the rules and regulations that govern the granting of accreditation by the Law Society.
 In a secondary capacity the Committee acts as the advisory board for family law accreditation.

-The Committee’s achievements in 2016/17 include:
+The Committee’s achievements in 2017-2018 include:

-- assessment of professional development activities submitted by accredited specialists, for which professional development points may be allocated;
+- assessment of professional development activities submitted by accredited specialists, for which accreditation professional development points may be allocated;

 - re-accreditation and auditing of accredited specialists; and

 The Law Society also actively participates in the Family Law Specialist Accreditation National Steering Committee.
-This ensures that all states and territories share information to facilitate a consistent approach to assessment and credentialing.
+This ensures that all States and Territories share information to facilitate a consistent approach to assessment and credentialing.
 In an assessment year, the National Steering Committee works to promote consistency and uniformity of approach.
 That has included the Committee working with representatives of the other law societies and institutes to review and settle the assessment tasks and marking guides for assessment.
 Western Australia is the only State in which accredited practitioners are required to submit requests to the Committee for the approval and allocation of professional development points.
 This task represents a significant commitment of time for the Committee and this year the Committee has discussed the potential to reduce the number of meetings required and to approve more of the requests for points via circular resolution.

 For more information about this committee please email firstname.lastname@example.org.